Why can we see the Moon during the day?

-For more on this, read our explainer Why does the Moon’s appearance change?
+For more on this, read our guide to the phases of the Moon.

-How to observe the Moon during the day
+How to see the Moon during the day

 The Moon's visibility also depends on which phase it is in.
 Near new Moon it is too close to the Sun to be seen and when it is near full Moon, it is only visible at night after the Sun sets.